 - The above-pictured scene from a hilarious Chinese bootleg of Star Wars Episode III: Revenge of the Sith (rendered as Star War: The Third Gathers: The Backstroke of the West), which, when translated from English to Chinese and back to English again, rendered Darth Vader's Big "NO!" as "Do not want", a phrase that quickly became a meme for squick.
 In comparison to the same subtitles rendering "Jedi Council" as "Presbyterian Church" (via "congregation of elders"?), this is downright tame.
 Not to mention that "Padme" became "The Plum Of" in the subtitles at one point, and "Anakin Skywalker" became "Allah Gold", which seriously sounds like a Muslim credit card.
 Oh, it gets even better: The chancellor is D and the Presbyterian Church want to know him at fuck.

-- The reason for the "Do not want" situation is that the word for "no" ("bu" in Mandarin) in Chinese rarely used on its own — it's much closer to "not," a negator adverb, and if it were used on its own in this situation, it wouldn't make sense syntactically and would need to used with a verb.
+- The reason for the "Do not want" situation is that the word for "no" ("bu" in Mandarin) in Chinese is rarely used on its own — it's much closer to "not," a negator adverb, and if it were used on its own in this situation, it wouldn't make sense syntactically and would need to used with a verb.
 Thus, they translated it as "bu yao", which means, "Do not want."

-- "Allah Gold" was probably an attempt to translate 阿拉金 (a la jin), a corruption of 安納金 (an na jin), which is the phonetic transcription of the name "Anakin".
+- "Allah Gold" was likely an attempt to translate 阿拉金 (a la jin), a corruption of the official phonetic transcription of the name "Anakin": 安納金 (an na jin).
 The "West" in "Backstroke of the West" was probably another attempt to translate a phonetic transcription, in this case "Sith" (西斯, xi si).
 The first character 西 does indeed translate to "west".

 - A couple of The Lord of the Rings foreign subtitled examples:

-- This used to be the case for Metropolis, as the American cut was the most complete one remaining (and even that was only about ľ of the original film).
+- This used to be the case for Metropolis, as the American cut was the most complete one remaining (and even that was only about ¾ of the original film).
 Fortunately, this was rectified with the rediscovery of the full text of the original German title cards in censorship records.
 They have since been retranslated into English and combined with recently rediscovered footage to create a more complete version of the film.

 - There's a Chinese bootleg of The Avengers, which has things like Loki proclaiming that "he does not like the thunder guy", and Hawkeye wanting "a bait and some eyeliner", among others.

-- Uncle John's Bathroom Reader has an article called "Leave Ready Zagromyhat To Us!" which is all about this trope.
+- Uncle John's Bathroom Reader has an article called "Leave Ready Zagromyhat To Us!", which is all about this trope.

 - The book English As She Is Spoke.
-The author took a Portuguese-French phrasebook and a French-English dictionary and produced his Portuguese-English phrasebook, which is incomprehensible to English speakers and is only read for comedy value.
+The author took a Portuguese-French phrasebook and a French-English dictionarynote and produced his Portuguese-English phrasebook, which is incomprehensible to English speakers and is only read for comedy value.